 This course will introduce students to work and learning trends in Canada and internationally, with a focus on the relationships between workplace learning and social change.
 There are three intellectual objectives of this course.
 The first objective is to situate workplace learning within broader social trends such as globalization, neo-liberalism and organizational restructuring.
 Second, the course allows for an exploration of the connections between learning as an individual phenomenon and learning as a social/organizational and social policy phenomenon.
 Finally, a third objective of the course is to highlight the learning strategies that seek to foster social change through greater equality of power, inclusivity, participatory decision-making and economic democracy.K.
 Mirchandani, M. Vieta

-The goal of this course is to develop a working dialogue across two separate bodies of research -- learning theory & social movement theory -- that to date have encountered one another only rarely and when so, virtually always inadequately.
-Our goals are to understand knowledge production, distribution, storage, transmission as well as the learning dynamics endemic to social movement building, action, outcomes and change.
+The goal of this course is to develop a working dialogue across two separate bodies of research -- learning theory & social movement theory that to date have encountered one another only rarely and when so, virtually always inadequately.
+The focus is on building capacity in students to carry out research on various aspects of social movement learning.
+In doing so, our goals are to understand knowledge production, distribution, storage, transmission as well as the learning dynamics endemic to social movement building, action, outcomes and change.
 The course will emphasize learning as a unified composite of individual and collective human change in relation to socio-cultural and material perspectives primarily, the participatory structures of social movements as well as traditional changes in consciousness, skill and knowledge amongst participants.
-We will draw on both advanced theories of education/learning understood in the context of the long-established sociological sub-tradition known as ‘social movement studies’ and ‘social movement theory’.
+We will draw on both advanced theories of education/learning understood in the context of the long- established sociological sub-tradition known as ‘social movement studies’ and ‘social movement theory’.
 The course will take a critical approach to social movement studies introducing the inter-disciplinary history of social movement studies over the 20th century followed by reviews of canonical theories of political process and the polity model approach, resource mobilization, frame analysis, neo-frame analysis, contentious politics, dynamics of contention and contentious performances.
 A significant proportion of the course will involve detailed secondary analysis of a specific social movement of the student’s choosing, and will demand regular research reports that are meant to serve as a resource for our collective learning as well as to support the production of individual final papers directly.
 The course is highly recommended to advanced masters as well as doctoral students.
 No prerequisites are required.P.
 Sawchuk

 This course will allow students to engage in advanced learning and research on the central national and international debates in the field.
-Students will develop extensive analytic and conceptual knowledge in the areas of the historical development of the notion of ''workplace learning'' and its links to diverse agendas of social change.
+The focus is on building capacity in students to carry out research on various aspects of work, learning and social change.
+In doing so, students will develop extensive analytic and conceptual knowledge in the areas of the historical development of the notion of ''workplace learning'' and its links to diverse agendas of social change.
 The course will require the critical assessment and research applications of theories of workplace learning and social change, as well as practice and policy in the area.
 The course will include exploration of advanced case study research as well as national and international survey research, and encourage the linkages with students doctoral thesis work.
 Weekly seminars will be held.P.
 Sawchuk

 This course serves as the basic core course for the Institute's graduate studies concentration in comparative, international, and development education.
 It focuses upon the various theoretical conceptions of the socioeconomic development process and the role of formal and non-formal educational programs within that process.
 The basic purposes of the course are to introduce students to the comparative literature regarding education in advanced and developing nations, to evaluate the various ways in which comparative data may be used, and to examine the relative utility of various theoretical perspectives for understanding formal and non-formal educational policy problems common to many societies.
 CIDE students only or by permission of instructor.Staff